Check your Child Trust Funds!

 But to do either, you need to know who holds your children’s current CTF.
 To discover that you can apply to HMRC via to Government Gateway to get details of the CTF provider.

-With house prices continuing to rise in most areas of the UK, and university becoming ever more expensive, it could be one of the best early 18th birthday presents you could give them – completely free of charge!
+With required house deposits continuing to be high and university becoming ever more expensive, it could be one of the best early 18th birthday presents you could give them – completely free of charge!